mui/material-ui/docs/data/base/components/select/select.md

 {{"demo": "UnstyledSelectSimple.js"}}

-The `SelectUnstyled` is a component that accepts generic props.
+The `SelectUnstyled` component accepts generic props.
-Due to Typescript limitations, this may cause unexpected behavior when wrapping the component in `forwardRef` (or other higher-order components).
+Due to TypeScript limitations, this may cause unexpected behavior when wrapping the component in `forwardRef` (or other higher-order components).
 In such cases, the generic argument will be defaulted to `unknown` and type suggestions will be incomplete.
-To avoid this, manually cast the resulting component to the correct type (as shown above).
+To avoid this, you can manually cast the resulting component to the correct type, as shown in the demo above.

-The rest of the demos below will not use `forwardRef` for brevity.
+For the sake of brevity, the rest of the demos that follow will not use `forwardRef`.

 ### Controlled select